dannybauman/30-day-map-challenge-2025/README.md

 - Create the new HTML page at `maps/<day-slug>/index.html` (using `templates/day-showcase-template.html`).
 - Ensure the `<script>` tag at the end of the page has `data-day="<day-slug>"`, `data-manifest="../../days.json"`, and `data-base-path="../../"` so navigation works locally and in production.
 - Re-run `node scripts/build-site.mjs` after adding or updating any day so the manifest, docs build, and navigation stay in sync.

+### Updating screenshots
+- Screenshots for the main README can be updated using the screenshot script in `scripts/` (workaround until better automation tooling is available).
+The script captures screenshots from the live GitHub Pages site to ensure all features load correctly.

 ---